Rob-ot/RObject/README.md

 Values are almost never mutated, if you need to say reverse an array you would make a reversed (shallow) clone instead of reversing the original.
 Then, any time the original is modified the reversed clone will stay up to date as the current reversed version.

+Sub-properties and array items are vivified to RObjects lazily and only as needed, therefore cyclical structures are supported.

+Events should only be fired once object has been fully modified to its new state, events should not be fired with the state partially modified.

 # ToDo